syg/personal-site/_posts/2018-04-30-the-semantics-of-all-class-elements.md

 * * *

 <a class="permanchor"></a>
-In static methods, `super` references the superclass's prototype in instance field initializers.
+As in instance methods, `super` references the superclass's prototype in instance field initializers.

 {% highlight js %}
 class Ex28_Base {